 We expect HSPC members to advocate for their priorities within the overall community, building agreement and adding new activities to the critical path as deemed appropriate by the community.
 These priorities will help drive investment decisions, both in terms of direct resource contribution toward specific efforts, or cost-avoidance by consuming efforts being done by others within the ecosystem.
 It will also help members align with broader interests, fostering interoperability on a bigger scale and better positioning participating institutions to take advantage of the advances being developed.

-Introducing the T-Map Construct

-At the heart of this roadmap document is a central graphic called a “Transition Map” (abbreviated as T-Map).
-This graphic depicts an “at a glance” visualization of this complex domain space.
-The work is based upon a methodology from The Open Group (http://opengroup.org ), used with permission.

-The principal objective of the T-Map is to illustrate the transitory path from a current “As Is” state toward an intended “Future State”, depicting the milestones as way-points to be achieved during the transition.
-Within its construct, activities are grouped into cohesive “swimlanes”, each of which maintains a directed focus around a specified theme representing a key dimension of the problem space.

-These swimlanes are not categories and are not mutually exclusive.
-They are perspectives, looking at the problem space from a particular point-of-view, and highlighting milestones and considerations reflected from that point of view.
-Architecturally speaking, this is a “separation of concerns”, where each swimlane represents a different dimension of this health information technology landscape.
-For this reason, it is common for one project or activity to have milestones in multiple swimlanes, and that occurs in this HSPC T-Map.